AllenKd/gambling_simulation/database/README.md

 ### Simulated Data

-The simulator can simulate a banker and multiple players to battle with it, and the detail would be by-player recorded.
+The simulator can simulate a banker and multiple players to battle with it, and the detail would be by-player recorded, these data comes from [Simulator]()

 #### player_n